-- (1) Sheds shall not be located within a setback. - (2) Sheds shall not be located where the shed will conflict with the purpose and intent of a lawful easement or other encumbrance or limitation affecting the lot.

-(c) Number of Sheds Allowed.
+- (2) Sheds shall not be located where the shed will conflict with the purpose and intent of a lawful easement or other encumbrance or limitation affecting the lot. - (c) Number of Sheds Allowed.

 No more than two (2) sheds are permitted on any one lot.